 When teeth are lost, the bone that used to surround them begins to melt away or “resorb.”
 Tooth-supporting bone can also be lost when you have periodontal (gum) disease.
-If you loose enough teeth and bone, your facial features will sag, giving you a more aged appearance; it can also complicate treatment to replace your missing teeth.
-Fortunately, with modern bone grafting-techniques, the bone that has been lost can be built up again.
+If you lose enough teeth and bone, your facial features will sag, giving you a more aged appearance; it can also complicate treatment to replace your missing teeth.
+Fortunately, with modern bone grafting treatment Medford, the bone that has been lost can be built up again.
 This can benefit both your health and appearance by strengthening your jawbone, allowing more effective tooth replacement, and increasing support to your facial features.

 The grafting material itself can come from your own body, but very often it is bone from an animal or human donor that has been treated by a laboratory to make it sterile and safe.
 It can even be a synthetic substance.
 Grafting material comes in a variety of forms: powder, granules, putty, or a gel that can be injected through a syringe.
 The graft, which is generally covered by a collagen membrane for optimum bone repair, will act as a scaffold onto which your body will build new bone.